tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_4.md

 “Patty?”
 I asked.

 “What … who?”
-She startled,  stopped dead in her tracks, saw me and her eyes widened.
+She startled, saw me and her eyes widened.

 “Do you know where the *Archive and Files* room is?”